 A generally known fact is that it’s not always easy for Product Managers to gain the trust of the designers and engineers in their team.
 Especially if the PM is new to the field, proving the team that he’s reliable and worth their trust can be challenging.
 But what if the Product Manager is a design professional himself?

-Chris Abad is the Head of Product and Design at UserTesting.
-He has 15 years of experience in product and has been working at UserTesting now for about a year.
+Chris Abad is the Director of Design for DropBox Paper, and former Head of Product and Design at UserTesting.
+He has 17 years of experience in product and worked at UserTesting for about 3 years.
 He began his career by starting a bootstrap company with some friends after college.
 The company did social media advertising.

 His second startup was a venture-backed company which did online classifieds and social gaming on top of other things.
 Later on, he sold the company.
 Even though most of the things he did in the past with his companies were product management, he hadn’t realized this fact until later.
 The point where he started thinking of himself as a Product Manager was when he joined larger companies and had to define what he had done and how he would fit in the team.